janickweberpals/imputation-ps-workflows/chapters/syvcox_coxph.md

 keep-md: true
 embed-resources: true
 editor: visual
+bibliography: references.bib
 ---

+# Application in Cox PH models {#sec-application-in-cox-ph-models}

-This is a reproducible example on how to use `coxph` and `svycoxph` in combination with multiple imputation and propensity score matching using a `mimids` object from the MatchThem package.
+In @sec-application-in-cox-ph-models we illustrate a reproducible example on how to use `coxph` ([survival](https://cran.r-project.org/web/packages/survival/index.html) package [@survival]) and `svycoxph` ([survey](https://cran.r-project.org/web/packages/survey/index.html) package [@survey]) in combination with multiple imputation by chained equations ([mice](https://cran.r-project.org/web/packages/mice/index.html) package [@mice]) and propensity score matching using the `MatchThem` package [@pishgar2021].

-Load packages:
+First, we load the required R libraries/packages and some custom functions that are part of the `encore.io` R package that is being developed to streamline the analysis of all **ENCORE** trial emulations (non-public package).

 ::: {.cell}